chouettevan/ufuzz/README.md

 ```
 GET /S1 HTTP/1.1
-Host:localhost
+Host: S2
 Connection:keep-alive

 ```
 you then run the follwing command:
 ```
-ufuzz --host localhost --port 80/443 --config /path/to/config -w /path/to/wordlists
+ufuzz --host localhost --port 80/443 --config /path/to/config -w /path/to/wordlist1 -w /path/to/wordlist_2
 ```
-ufuzz will replace the S1 placeholder with input from the wordlist
+ufuzz will replace the S1  and S2 placeholders with input from the wordlist It supports an unlimited number of placeholders